Brendon2k/Business-analysis-using-Tableau/README.md

 This project is an open ended exploration of data from a fictious retailer to produce commercial insights for the firm's performance and future prospects.

-Please read the introduction to dataset and purpose of analysis document for a clear understanding of this project.
+Please read the "introduction to dataset and purpose of analysis" document for a clear understanding of this project.

 Tableau dashboards have been provided in a PDF format.